hasura/graphql-engine/manual/tutorial/build-blog-app.rst

 Hasura features
 ---------------

-To make this simple application, these are the Hasura features we'll use:
+While making this simple application, these are the actions we will go through involving the features provided by Hasura:

 #.
 Exploring the user & authentication Hasura APIs
 #.
 Creating tables (on postgres) using the ``api-console`` UI